lowrank/nsf-template/README.md

 bash compile.sh
 ```
 The complied files will be in ``./Submission`` directory.

+## Updates in ``NSF 24-1``
+- Senior Personnel Documents & Current and Pending (Other) Support
+    > **Biographical Sketch(es)**, has been revised to remove the 3-page limitation for the biographical sketch.
+There is no page limitation for this section of the proposal.

+    > **Synergistic Activities** section has been removed from the biographical sketch.
+This information must now be submitted by individuals designated as senior/key persons as part of the senior/key personnel documents in Research.gov.

+    > **Mentoring Plan**,  now requires a mentoring plan for postdoctoral researchers or graduate students supported on the project.
+This page limitation for the Mentoring Plan remains one page.

 ## Updates in ``NSF 23-1``
 - Cover Sheet
     In ``Other Information``, there will be an option about ``Off-Campus`` or ``Off-Site Research``.